 Revelation offers readers a lot to love.
 Some of our most beloved characters get to embrace a bit of happiness.
 Unfortunately, it is short-lived with the war going on.

 This volume isn’t as dark as some of the previous novels, which is refreshing.
 It’s nice to smile through a book again.
 I didn’t have belly laughs, but there were a lot of smiles.

 I’m not going to lie to you, the Necessarily Evil series isn’t for everyone.
 It is definitely out of my comfort zone.
 Shad approached me long ago when I was just starting out on my blogging journey.
 Had I not been desperate for books to review, I would NOT have picked this story up on my own.
 However, I did pick it up and I fell in love with the characters and needed to know more about them.
 Somewhere along the way, I fell in love with this series.

 But, I must warn you.
-There are times when Shad seems more like your drunk uncle at a Halloween party.
 The series as a whole is a bit chaotic, but Shad’s imagination makes you fall in love with this series.
 He is one of the most artistic writers I’ve come to know throughout my blogging journey.